WNBL 2021-2022 Season Preview

 MEGAN HUSTWAITE SAYS

-We saw what Darcee Garbin was able to produce, returned to her home state last season for Perth in the hub.
+We saw what [Darcee] Garbin was able to produce, returned to her home state last season for Perth in the hub.
 And then they’ve got some really good depth.
-So, I think when you’ve got someone like Alex Sharp and the 2021 she’s had, and when she probably comes off the bench in that team, I think that’s a good indication of where Perth are at.
+So, I think when you’ve got someone like Alex Sharp and the 2021 She’s had, and when she probably comes off the bench in that team, so I think that’s a good indication of where Perth are at.

 This season you can watch the WNBL through Foxtel, Kayo and ABC.